gjwgit/rattleng/assets/markdown/welcome.md

 Welcome to **RattleNG** the *Next Generation of Rattle* (https://rattle.togaware.com).

-Click the `Filename:` button to pick a file then click the 🏃 Run button.
+Click the `Dataset:` button to pick a dataset to load from a file or package then click the 🏃 Run button.
 Clicking Run without specifying a file will load the sample Canberra weather dataset from the rattle package `rattle::weather`.

 RattleNG is an application for data science, statistical analyses, data visualisation 📊, machine learning, and artificial